samilkorkmaz/SerialPort/README.md

 # SerialPort
-Serial port communication with C#
+Serial port communication with C# and WPF